gabuser/hung-man-game/README.md

 all the libs used on this project are from the standard python, so you don't have to install any.

-For Portuguese speakers, do not use accents, as it may cause unexpected behavior.
+For Portuguese speakers, do not use accents, as it may cause unexpected behavior. also, I forgot to mention: try to not put words that repeats itself, because it donsen't accept duplicate words. one day i will fix it

 case this dosen't work try: